techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 my_function('argument1', 'argument2')
 ```

-This example calls a function called `my_function` from a module called `my_module` which was imported at the beginning of the file. `my_function`, saved in `my_module` could be very long and complex, but this bit of code looks very simple and is easy to work with.
+This example calls a function called `my_function` from a module called `my_module` which was imported at the beginning of the file. `my_function`, saved in `my_module` could be very long and complex, but this specific bit of code is simple and to work with and follow.

 ### Importing Specific Functions